 Best TV Shows to Stream This Week

-One activity that has united Americans across the country during the ongoing coronavirus pandemic has been the streaming of television content.
-During the first three weeks of March 2020, Americans streamed a total of 400 billion minutes of content to their televisions — an 85% increase compared to the same period last year, according to data from Nielsen.

-But now that nearly everyone with a Netflix subscription has watched “Tiger King,” many people obeying stay-at-home orders are at a loss as to what to binge next.
-With so many options available, the decision-making process can be understandably daunting.
+As stay-at-home orders are in place in the majority of the country, many Americans are finding themselves desperately looking for something new to watch on television.
+To satisfy this increased demand, streaming services are releasing both new and old content to their platforms on a daily basis.

+Those who prefer streaming shows to movies face an additional risk in choosing the wrong series.
+One may watch multiple episodes before realizing he or she took a chance on the wrong show.

-To help viewers navigate the streaming waters, 24/7 Tempo has identified the 25 best TV shows to stream this week.
-Each of these series — or in some cases, lone seasons — are new to the most popular streaming platforms as of the past two weeks and are highly ranked based on audience ratings from the Internet Movie Database (IMDb).
+To help viewers navigate the many new options available, 24/7 Tempo has identified the 25 best TV shows to stream this week.
+Each of these series — in some cases, lone seasons — is new to the most popular streaming platforms as of the past two weeks and is highly ranked based on audience ratings from the Internet Movie Database (IMDb).

-These shows run the gamut from comedies to reality shows to children’s programming.
-There are also numerous appearances of series produced by HBO, which is known for its exceptional original programming.
-Earlier this month, the company announced that it would make around 500 hours of movies and shows available to stream for free via the HBO Now or HBO Go apps without an HBO subscription for a limited time.
-These are the best HBO original series of all time.
+The programs featured on this list range from comedies to dramas to children’s programming.
+Some are classic series that first aired in the ’60s and ’70s and have just recently become available on streaming platforms.
+Others are much newer, with some debuting as recently as this year.

+For those wishing to fully avoid the worst shows available to stream, here are the worst shows on Netflix.

 Click here to see the best TV shows to stream this week.